embiem/twitch-extension-starter/README.md

 `yarn start` or `npm run start`

-3. It will tell you the paths to the different pages in the console, e.g. "Viewer page running at https://localhost:8080/viewer/viewer.html".
+3. It will tell you the paths to the different pages in the console, e.g. "https://localhost:8080/panel.html".
 Go to this address in your browser.

-4. Open file in `src/components/ViewerPage/Viewer.js`, change `<h1>You're a viewer!</h1>` to something cool and watch it being updated live in the browser!
+4. Open file in `src/components/PanelPage/Panel.js`, change `<h1>This is the panel!</h1>` to something cool and watch it being updated live in the browser!

 5. Happy hacking!